NilFoundation/goatcounter/docs/benchmark.md

 of unique paths you have.
 For example a site with 10M pageviews spread out over 50 paths will be a lot faster than 1M pageviews spread out over 200,000 paths.

-The bencharks were run on the following configurations:
+The benchmarks were run on the following configurations:

 - Nanode 1GB, 1 core, $5/month
 - Linode 2GB, 1 core, $10/month